taptapship/wiredep/README.md

   exclude: [ /jquery/, "bower_components/modernizr/modernizr.js" ],

-  ignorePath: 'optional path to ignore from the injected filepath.'
+  ignorePath: 'optional path to ignore from the injected filepath.',

+  devMode: true, // process the devDependencies of your bower.json instead of the dependencies.  (default false)

   fileTypes: {
     fileExtension: {